This article explains how individual risk indicators contribute to the overall risk severity of a file event.

 Off hours details

-Incydr Advanced and Incydr Gov F1 product plans only
+Not available for Incydr Basic and Incydr Professional product plans

 The off hours risk indicator identifies file activity that occurred outside the hours an employee is typically active.
-When File Metadata Collection is enabled, Code42 captures a user's file activity and uses that pattern of activity to highlight file activity that occurs during times a user is typically inactive (their off hours).
+Incydr monitors a user's file activity and uses that pattern of activity to highlight file activity that occurs during times a user is typically inactive (their off hours).

 The off hours risk indicator does not:

 - Use a static or pre-populated schedule of “working” hours (for example, 9am-5pm).
-It is based on dynamic observation of file activity of each user's file activity.
+It is based on dynamic observation of each user's file activity.

 - Measure keyboard and mouse activity or window focus.